NicolaDM/MAPLE/README.md

 So far we have implemented only nucleotide substitution models JC69, GTR, and UNREST.
 The model can be specified by the user with option --model.

-We have now also developed in MAPLE a model of rate variation.
+We have now also developed in MAPLE a model of rate variation, see De Maio et al 2024a [https://doi.org/10.1101/2024.07.12.603240](https://doi.org/10.1101/2024.07.12.603240).
 This model assigns a free rate parameter to each genome positions; since this model is parameter-rich, its use is recommended only for larger datasets.
 To use this rate variation model, use option --rateVariation .
 We only recommend using this model with the UNREST substitution model (option --model UNREST).

-Additionally, MAPLE includes a model of heterogeneous recurrent sequence errors, that can account for and estimate recurrent sequence errors (option --estimateSiteSpecificErrorRate).
+Additionally, MAPLE includes a model of heterogeneous recurrent sequence errors, that can account for and estimate recurrent sequence errors (option --estimateSiteSpecificErrorRate), see De Maio et al 2024a [https://doi.org/10.1101/2024.07.12.603240](https://doi.org/10.1101/2024.07.12.603240).
 This model also assigns a free parameter (the error probability) to each genome positions; its use is recommended only for larger datasets and in conjunction with the rate variation model (option --rateVariation) and the UNREST substitution model (option --model UNREST).

 In summary, to run the most advanced model in MAPLE, you can use options

     pypy3 MAPLEv0.6.8.py --input inputMapleFile.txt --output MAPLE_outputFile --model UNREST --rateVariation --estimateSiteSpecificErrorRate

 Further, when using the sequence error model in MAPLE, it is possible to estimate individual sequence errors in the input alignment with option --estimateErrors .
 An output file will then contain estimated sequence errors, each with its posterior probability of being an error.

+Note however that only part of the highly recurrent errors might be identified by MAPLE if the error rates are too high or correlated with one another.
+In these cases it might be better to first identify higly recurrent errors with MAPLE, then mask these columns from the alignment, then re-run MAPLE.
+It is also important to start inference from a high-quality alignment, and in particular we recommend using Viridian genomes as they prevent calling many wrong reversions to the reference, see Hunt et al. 2024 [https://doi.org/10.1101/2024.04.29.591666](https://doi.org/10.1101/2024.04.29.591666).

 ### Parallelization